 "Barclays came to us and said, 'look it's a condition of [the] loan'.

-"They said to us: 'I wouldn't worry about it Gary because although they are fairly complicated products they'll save you money, £2.5m.'"'Hand to mouth'
+"They said to us: 'I wouldn't worry about it Gary because although they are fairly complicated products they'll save you money, £2.5m.'"

 Under the swaps deal the exit costs of breaking the loan increased as Libor rates fell and were added to the company's total borrowing.
 This lead them to breach their loan covenant which further increased their interest rate.